Brett-Tanner/odin-rock-paper-scissors/README.md

 # odin-rock-paper-scissors

+- Create a new game button that zeroes everything out and lets you start a new game - still need to make it do anything
+- Add a title at the top
+- Make it all look pretty
 - Make activity log collapsible
-- Add a name field that seems to transform into a div with the player's name inside
-- create a new game button that zeroes everything out and lets you start a new game